Judy demonstrates her talent in South Carolina on April 11, 2007 at the meeting of the Charleston Artist

 |

-Hat's Off To Judy Carducci
+Hat's Off To Judy Carducci winner

 I just returned from the Portrait Society of America's convention